 If you’ve tried all the 4 methods laid out earlier, and your Android device’s still stuck in headphone mode, then it’s time to call a technician.

-Usually, you only need to call your service provider to set an appointment for the repair.
+Usually, you only need to call your service provider to schedule the repair.

 Once you relay to the technician the problem, there’s nothing else you can do but sit and wait until he discovers the root of the problem.

-Sometimes, you’ll have to leave your Android device for a week or two so the technician can have a thorough check on it.
+Sometimes, you’ll have to leave your Android device for a week or two so the technician can thoroughly check it.

-But, if your phone is not under warranty, or it’s not a factory defect that’s causing the problem, then you’ll have to shell out some amount for the repair fee.
+But, if your phone is not under warranty, or it’s not a factory defect causing the problem, you’ll have to shell out some amount for the repair fee.

-Hopefully, you won’t need to reach the 5th method when you find your Android device’s in constant headphone mode.
+Hopefully, you won’t need to reach the 5th method when you find your Android device in constant headphone mode.

-While you’re in the process of solving the mystery behind turning off the headphone mode, you might as well figure out how to make sure your BlueTooth doesn’t keep turning on.
+While you’re solving the mystery behind turning off the headphone mode, you might as well figure out how to make sure your BlueTooth doesn’t keep turning on.